 Hand out candy on Halloween.

-Send a handwritten card to someone who is feeling lonely.
+Send a handwritten card with an encouraging note to someone who is feeling lonely.

 Recycle your cans and bottles.